scalacenter/bloop/website/content/docs/bloop-basics.md

 we're also aware that they incidentally address the problem of compiling faster in different ways.

-With this in mind, we've created bloop to primarly support all the existing build tools that companies and Scala open-source developers use *today*.
-We believe that it's possible for many of these new tooling efforts to use bloop to get a faster development workflow, but that's not our focus since the community around them is small at the moment.
+With this in mind, it's important to note that we've created bloop to primarily support all the existing build tools that companies and Scala open-source developers use *today*.

+We believe that it's possible for many of these new tooling efforts to use bloop to get a faster development workflow, but that's not our focus; the community around them is vibrant but small at the moment, and we aim to address these problems on a large scale.

 By supporting reliable and hardened JVM build tools like sbt, Maven and Gradle, together with IDEs (Intellij) and the ongoing tooling experiments,